<rss version="2.0"

 Customer Feedback

-&#38;amp; Fast FollowsWith only one month to launch, we released unlisted teams, gathered customer feedback, and shipped some fast follows.
+&#38;amp; Fast FollowsWithin two two-week sprints, we released unlisted teams, gathered customer feedback, and shipped some fast follows.

 SSO recognizes that he already has been assigned his role on a team.
 He bypasses the entire freemium onboarding experience and can go straight to streaming without having to create a new channel.